grapeot/blog/content/the-willpower-instinct.md

 Category: Life
 Tags: English, Health
 Slug: reading-notes-the-willpower-instinct
+Summary: Practical insights from "The Willpower Instinct": willpower as muscle, dopamine's role, self-forgiveness, and the key technique of pausing to recognize automatic decisions.

 Finished the book <a href="http://www.amazon.com/gp/product/B005ERIRZE/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B005ERIRZE&linkCode=as2&tag=complife01-20&linkId=E4URR4SRQ3XZHAN7">The Willpower Instinct: How Self-Control Works, Why It Matters, and What You Can Do to Get More of It</a>.
 And want to share some notes, mainly taking-away messages.